Degree-targeted cascades in modular, degree-heterogeneous networks: Introduction and Background

-Another class of dynamics termed ``cascades'' are load-shedding or sandpile dynamics, first introduced by Bak-Tang-Wiesenfeld \cite{Bak1987,Bak1988}.
+Note that another class of dynamics termed ``cascades'' are load-shedding or sandpile dynamics, as in the classic model by Bak-Tang-Wiesenfeld \cite{Bak1987,Bak1988}.
 In these dynamics, nodes hold units of load, and shed load to their neighbors when they reach capacity.
 Those neighbors may subsequently reach capacity, shedding more load, and a cascade of load shedding ensues.
 It has been observed that on modular, degree-heterogeneous networks, degree correlations can affect the ability of a cascade to spread from one module to another \cite{Turalska2019}.
 It has also been shown that for sandpile dynamics, there exists an optimal level of connectivity between modules that minimizes the probability of large local cascades \cite{Brummitt2012}.
 This is in contrast with the optimality found in linear threshold dynamics \cite{Nematzadeh2014}, where global cascades are facilitated by increasing connectivity between modules.
 This demonstrates the same network structure can be optimal for different objective functions given different dynamics.

+We are interested to understand how local intra-module activation can influence inter-module spread.
+More specifically, we are concerned with understanding the effects of degree-targeted seeding on the dynamics of cascades on modular networks with heterogeneous degree distributions.
+We begin by specifying a modular, degree heterogeneous network ensemble, and dynamics that occur on those networks.
+We then outline an analytical method, extending the work by Gleeson \cite{Gleeson2008}, that lets us succinctly describe the dynamics at the level of modules, even when seeding probability depends on node degree.
+Finally we report results of both direct simulation of network dynamics and the analytical approximation, observing good agreement.
+We find that while seeding high-degree nodes facilitates cascades with fewer seed nodes, there is a critical level of module interconnectivity required for a cascade to spread between modules, which is independent of the seeding strategy.

+{ While we focus initially on networks consisting of two modules with the same degree distribution, our analysis suggests that similar results hold in more general situations.
+In particular, we find evidence of a critical level of interconnectivity in a network comprised of a ring of modules, and in a two-module network where the modules have different degree distributions.
+Interestingly, results in the latter case demonstrate that the degree distribution of the alter module, rather than the seed module, is key in determining the critical level of interconnectivity.}